eclipse-iceoryx/iceoryx/iceoryx_examples/waitset_in_c/README.md

 To distinct our two groups we set the eventId of the first group to `123` and of the second group to `456`.
-The first two subscribers are attached with the `SubscriberEvent_HAS_DATA` event and the event id of the first group to our waitset.
+The first two subscribers are attached with the `SubscriberState_HAS_DATA` state and the event id of the first group to our waitset.
 The third and forth subscriber is attached to the same waitset under the second group id.
 ```c